 I’d suggest you spend some time identifying what it is you really want to experience while you are there and build your day around your top priorities.
 Those may depend on the season and on your personal interests, some attractions open early in the day or into the evening, some may even be quieter at those times helping you fit a bit more into the hours available.

-Kyoto is a city of 1600 temples and even more Shinto shrines, they are such an intergal part of the city and it’s culture that a visit really isn’t complete without experiencing at least a couple.
-Then there’s the Imperial history associate with Nijo castle and the Imperial Palace, the food and history experience of Nishiki market, the elusive culture of the geisha districts, the impressive gardens and parks, and the traditional arts culture.
+Kyoto is a city of 1600 temples and even more Shinto shrines, they are such an integral part of the city and its culture that a visit really isn’t complete without experiencing at least a couple.
+Then there’s the Imperial history associate with Nijo Castle and the Imperial Palace, the food and history experience of Nishiki market, the elusive culture of the geisha districts, the impressive gardens and parks, and the traditional art culture.

 To get an idea of some of the options on offer in Kyoto to get your planning underway you may want to take a look at some of our Kyoto posts, we’ll have a full guide up shortly and to stretch the budget we do cover the top free things to do in the city.

 Kawagoe was established as a merchant town during the Edo Period when the capital of Japan moved from Kyoto to Tokyo.
 The history of Kawagoe has been well preserved making it a great place to visit to experience that heritage and culture only 30 minutes out of Tokyo.

 The easiest way to get here is with Tobu Railways ‘Kawagoe discount pass’ which includes the return train trip from Ikebukuro, buses in the town and other discounts with local vendors.